iClusterDev/TypeIs.JS/README.md

 # TypeIs.js

-The fast and reliable JS typechecking toolbox!
+The fast and reliable JS type-checking toolbox!

 ## Installation